tjaros/csidh-setup/README.md

-# CSIDH Setup
+# CSIDH Setup (Master thesis attachments repository)

 This repository contains a development environment for CSIDH implementation with ChipWhisperer support using Nix.
+This repository, including its submodules, was submitted as part of the attachments to my master's thesis.

 ## Prerequisites